ReadingAndThinking.com

 The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers by Ben Horowitz

-After reading the whole book, I reviewed the content of the whole book and found that I had misread the original intention of the book before, so I came to the following wrong evaluation that deviates from the author's purpose.
+After reading the whole book, I reviewed the content of the whole book and found that I had misread the original intention of the book before, so I came to the following wrong evaluation that deviated from the author's purpose.

 This book should be a management book, and to be precise, it is entrepreneurship. management skills and details in the development process of a large-scale company.